dreisdesign/mindcubby/3d/apps/gcoder/PRIVACY.md

 ## Overview

-gcoder is a browser-based tool that helps you generate 3D printing specifications from G-code files.
+g-coder is a browser-based tool that helps you generate 3D printing specifications from G-code files.
 This Privacy Policy explains how the application handles your data.

 **TL;DR:** We do not collect, store, or transmit any of your data.
 All processing happens locally in your browser.